-Tier 3 is the most serious class of sex offenders within the Nevada Sex Offender Registry, and applies to convictions for crimes such as rape and sexual abuse of a child under 13 years of age.
-Tier 3 offenders are required to register for life, and they must personally report to law enforcement every 90 days.
+Tier 3 is the most serious class of sex offenders within the Nevada Sex Offender Registry.
+If you get placed in this category, you must register for the rest of your life, and personally report to law enforcement every 90 days.

-- kidnapping (NRS 200.310) a child under 18 years old (unless the offender is the parent or guardian of the victim)
+Tier 3 crimes include sexual assault, child abuse involving sexual abuse or sexual exploitation of a victim under 13 years old, and kidnapping a child under 18 years old (unless the offender is the parent or guardian of the victim)

-Failing to register as a sex offender (NRS 179D.550) is a felony.
-But Tier 3 offenders may be able to get off the Nevada Sex Offender Registry early if they were compliant for 25 years and if their underlying crime was a juvenile delinquency.
+Failure to register as a sex offender (NRS 179D.550) is a felony.
+But Tier 3 offenders may be able to get off the Nevada Sex Offender Registry early if they were compliant for 25 years and if their underlying crime was juvenile delinquency.

-In this article, our Las Vegas criminal defense attorneys explain Nevada laws for Tier III offenders under NRS 179D.117:
+In this article, our Las Vegas criminal defense attorneys will answer the following key questions:

 - 1. What is the definition of Tier III offenders in Nevada?